DerryAlex/gomoku.zig/README.md

 ##### Min-Max Search

-If VCF & VCT do not work, do a min-max search.
+If VCF and VCT do not work, do a min-max search.
 Alpha-beta pruning is applied.
 Iterative deepening and heuristic method is also used.
-The width for each node is almost hardwire to `8`.
+The width for each node is almost hardwired to `8`.

 ### License